-Users report problems sending, receiving WhatsApp messages
+WhatsApp says service back after outage disrupts messages

-LONDON (AP) — People around the world are reporting problems sending and receiving messages on the popular chat app WhatsApp.
+LONDON (AP) — WhatsApp said service on the popular chat app has been restored following a brief outage Tuesday that left people around the world complaining that they couldn’t send or receive messages.

 According to Downdetector, which tracks outage reports, people started reporting problems around 3 a.m.
 EDT.
+About two hours later, users started posting online that WhatsApp was back to normal.

-A WhatsApp spokesperson said the company is aware that some people are having trouble sending messages and is working to restore service as quickly as possible.
+A WhatsApp spokesperson said the company was aware some people were having trouble sending messages and that it has fixed the issue and apologized for any inconvenience.

 Meta, previously known as Facebook, bought WhatsApp in 2014.
 It’s wildly popular especially outside of the U.S., where many people use it for everyday communication.